GeorgescuAlina/proiect_final_testare_manuala/README.md

 3. **Data Privacy and Security:** Breach of user data privacy or security vulnerabilities in the recommendation or comparison features.

-4. **Integration Challenges:** Difficulties in integrating the new features with existing systems or databases.
+4. **Integration Risks:** Anticipate potential challenges in seamlessly integrating the new features with existing systems or databases.
+Assess the risk of encountering difficulties that could impact the overall performance and functionality of the product.

 5. **Usability Issues:** Poor user experience due to usability issues in the recommendation or product comparison interfaces.

 #### 1.1.6 Evaluating entry criteria

-The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.
+The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

 ## 1.2 Test Monitoring and Control